TWC-Software/DaemonMaster/README.md

 WARNING SOFTWARE IS IN ALPHA !

 ## Pre-release is available!
-You can download the pre-release here: https://github.com/TWC-Software/DaemonMaster/releases
+You can download the pre-release here: [Click here](https://github.com/TWC-Software/DaemonMaster/releases/latest)

 ## Features
 - Easy and fast creation, deletion and editing of services